Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

-The profile of the normalization function $\sum_b V_b W_{ab}(h_a)$ at $t=0.09$ is also shown in Fig.~\ref{fig:sedov_1}.
-As it can be seen, the choice $X_a=m_a/\rho^0_a$ substantially improves the partition of unit with respect the standard choice $X_a=m_a$.
+The profile of the normalization function $\sum_b V_b W_{ab}(h_a)$ at $t=0.09$ is also shown in Fig.~\ref{fig:sedov_1}, bottom row.
+As it can be seen, the choice $X_a=m_a/\rho^0_a$ substantially improves the partition of the unity with respect the standard choice $X_a=m_a$.
 Such assessment is quantitatively confirmed by the temporal evolution of the error estimators $L_1 (E_1, E_2)$ shown in Fig.~\ref{fig:sedov_3}.
-The enhancement is especially good in the case of the partition of unit, although less pronounced in the \mbox{$<\Delta r>$}~condition.
+The enhancement is especially good in the case of the partition of unity, although less pronounced in the $\left<\Delta r\right>/h$ condition.
 Therefore, we conclude that combining ISPH with the VEs obtained with \mbox{$X_a=m_a/\rho^0_a$} reduces both errors and improves the simulations.